 FERPA provides students the right to provide written consent before the San Luis Obispo Community College District discloses personally identifiable information (PII) from the student's education records, except to the extent that FERPA authorizes disclosure without consent.

 Section 99.10 of FERPA grants students the right to inspect and review their education records within 45 days after the day a request for access is submitted.
-A student should submit a written request to the Director of Admissions and Records that identifies the record(s) the student wishes to inspect.
-The Director of Admissions and Records will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the education records are not maintained by the Admissions and Records Office, the Director shall advise the student of the correct official to whom the request should be addressed.
+A student should submit a written request to the Associate Dean, Financial Aid and Records that identifies the record(s) the student wishes to inspect.
+The Associate Dean, Financial Aid and Records will make arrangements for access and notify the student of the time and place where the records may be inspected.
+If the education records are not maintained by the Records Office, the Associate Dean shall advise the student of the correct official to whom the request should be addressed.